pvcnt/accio/docs/docs/client/push-command.md

 ## Options
 * `-addr=<string>`: Address of the Accio cluster.
 It can be any name following [Finagle's naming syntax](https://twitter.github.io/finagle/guide/Names.html).
 Overrides the ACCIO_ADDR environment variable.
 Defaults to *127.0.0.1:9999*.
 * `-q`: Print only workflow identifier, if the command was successful.
-Otherwise, you can still use the exit code to determine the outcome of the command.
+You can still use the exit code to determine the outcome of the command.

 ## Exit codes
 * `0`: Success.